 The CPRS is a statement of intent for an emissions trading scheme.
-For twenty years or more the world’s nations have known climate change is a serious issue.
-For the last ten the world has been on an irreversible path towards an ETS as a solution.
+For two decades the world has known climate change is a serious problem.
+For the last 10 years the world has been on an irreversible path towards an ETS solution.
 The Kyoto Protocol was the first imperfect draft.
-Like any multi-lateral compromise it was a botched beast to begin with.
+Like any multi-lateral compromise it was botched to begin with.
 It was fatally undermined by the lack of inclusion of the BRIC countries and then destroyed when the Bush 43 administration reneged on the US’s promise to take part.

 Of the developed nations, only Australia also opted out.
 Australia knew the climate science but as a country highly addicted to carbon was reluctant to accept the long-term diagnosis.
 It decided the survival of Australia’s carbon industries was too important to risk to a global treaty and opted out.
-It wasn’t until 2007 and defeat staring him in the face that John Howard bowed to the inevitable and made an ETS Government policy.
+Not until 2007 and defeat staring him in the face did John Howard bow to the inevitable and made an ETS government policy.
 As Alan Koehler noted today, it is mostly his scheme that is before parliament.

 But whether it is Howard’s or Rudd’s or Turnbull’s is immaterial.
-What matter is that Australia will eventually have an ETS of sorts.
-It will pay dearly for the unnecessary years of delay and for this will have no one to blame but itself.
-But others too may want to apportion blame at the price of Australia’s prevarication.
-The country is the most serious per capita carbon emitter in the world and has thumbed its nose at collective action for 12 years.
+What matters is that Australia will eventually have an ETS of sorts.
+It will pay dearly for the unnecessary years of delay and will have no one to blame but itself.
+But others may want to apportion blame to Australia’s prevarication.
+The country is the biggest per capita carbon emitter in the world and has thumbed its nose at collective action for 12 years.
 Why should Bangladesh or Malaysia rein in its emissions when rich Australia won’t?

-For sure, Labor’s CPRS is seriously flawed.
+Yes, Labor’s CPRS is seriously flawed.
 The plan is a dog’s breakfast that will initially reward the polluters and pass the problem on to other nations to solve.
-The bill’s various carrots will probably add to emissions in the short term.
-But it is the only proposal on the table at the moment that is likely to pass parliament.
+The bill’s carrots will probably add to emissions in the short term.
+But it is the only proposal on the table likely to pass parliament.
 And passing it would make it a defining statement about Australia’s sense of responsibility as a good citizen to the rest of the world.

-It is not like we don’t know the consequences.
-There have been 13 enquiries on Climate change since the last election all of them pointing towards an emissions trading regime.
-By signing a CPRS into law prior to Copenhagen, Australia is telling the world we are serious about addressing climate change.
+There have been 13 inquiries on climate change since the last election all pointing towards an emissions trading regime.
+By signing a CPRS into law prior to Copenhagen, Australia is telling the world it is serious about addressing climate change.
 The Greens should support this position.
 There is nothing in the legislation that cannot be fixed when the Greens get the balance of power.

-Greens Senator Christine Milne probably knows more about climate change than anyone else in the parliament but she must surely know there are no other realistic proposals on the table.
+Greens Senator Christine Milne probably knows more about climate change than anyone in the parliament but she must know there are no other realistic proposals.
 She also knows Australia’s responsibility to the wider world as part of the developed nations that actually use all the energy.
-On Thursday she told parliament that one of the frustrations in the negotiations leading up to Copenhagen is getting the West to agree on an ETS financial mechanism that favours developing countries.
+On Thursday she told parliament one of the frustrations in the negotiations leading up to Copenhagen is getting the West to agree on an ETS financial mechanism that favours developing countries.